Skip to Content

 Thankful Turkey Craft For Kids [Free Template]

-Thanksgiving is a time of year when we often reflect on the things we are thankful for and grateful for.
+Thanksgiving is the perfect time of year for reflecting on what we are thankful for and grateful for.

 This Thanksgiving, gather the kids and make this cute thankful turkey craft from an old oatmeal container.

-It’s a fun recycled activity that can help kids reflect on gratitude as well!
-Also, be sure to check out all of our turkey activities for kids for even more ideas.
+It’s a fun recycled activity that can also help kids reflect on gratitude!
+For even more ideas, check out all of our turkey activities for kids.

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.